reabetswem/EthereumClassAssignment-2025/README.md

 - Purchase 100MC tokens from `Vendor` contract.
 - Take a screenshot of the `http://localhost:3000/token-vendor` page and insert here:
+> NOTE: It is easier to do this by editing you readme directly on your github account in the browser.

 <img src="" width="400">